 At stake here, therefore, is an understanding of the ways in which fiction may be harnessed in the present to open up our capacities to imagine the past, and to imagine events and experiences different from our own.
 The imaginative worlds opened up through fiction invite us to share in the experiences of others, to cultivate our empathetic responses to otherness, and to see the world from the perspective of another.
 Yet what is also at stake is a clearer understanding of how some experience exceeds imagination and, in the context of the Holocaust in particular, how these experiences must be ethically storied in a way that demonstrates this imaginative deficit and resists the temptation to present the events as reasoned and reasonable experiences.
 Storytelling is ethically valuable if it is bound up with our sense of being in the world, and fiction, although often a controversial topic in Holocaust literature, can transform our understanding of experience through imagination, providing a point of entry into an experience that is not our own but in which we are nonetheless invited to participate.
 Fiction encourages us to connect with others and with ourselves through a process of imaginative sense-making that brings the unimaginable and the unspeakable into a familiar narrative space, framed and structured by an artistic storytelling practice.
 At the same time, ethically valuable fiction must place limits upon potential exchange in order to minimize the temptation to subsume all experience under ordinarily communicable and imaginable scripts.
 Beginning by outlining the ethical potential of fiction for Holocaust narratives, this article reviews Semprun’s own engagements with fiction as an artifice that facilitates his storytelling practices.
-Semprun’s use of fiction helps to exchange experience, but it also the communication of experience that lies beyond imagination.
+Semprun’s use of fiction helps to exchange experience, but it also complicates the communication of experience that lies beyond imagination.
 In La Montagne the experience of death, an unexperienced experience of life, is not communicated, and the storied exchange is interrupted by the manipulation of doubles to generate other selves who enable the transfer of the experience of death as unexperienced, that is, as an experience that is never quite present in either a temporal or a spatial context.
 Although it may feed our imaginative and emotional capabilities, fiction, if it is to be ethical, must navigate the fraught boundaries between imagination and real life, and pay heed to the experiential limitations of narrative imagination.

 Testimony, Fiction, History